 Head north on Hwy 101 to Bike Newport, where you can rent a fat-tire bike for a beach cruise or take a yoga class, depending on the season.
 Hydrate with an organic kombucha or cider on tap before adventuring out.
 After working off your morning meal, you’ll be hungry for fresh local fare at Local Ocean Seafoods or Clearwater Restaurant, both within view of Yaquina Bay Bridge.

 It’s a breezy drive to Lincoln City, where the Sustainable Living Center rents out crabbing equipment to help you catch your own dinner.
 (Be sure to check regulations and purchase permits at MyODFW.com.)
 You can find everything else to complete your meal at the Lincoln City Farmers & Crafters Market or at Barnacle Bill’s Seafood Market.
-If you need some inspiration, take a hands-on class or watch a demonstration at the Culinary Center.
 End the night with a taste of nostalgia at Olde Line Lanes, a retro bowling alley serving comfort food and cocktails.

 Florence to Gleneden Beach